-My current project and personal interest focuses on the production and perception of hate speech, the investigation of online processing of hate speech using eye tracking.
+My current project and personal interest focuses on the realisation and perception of both written and spoken hate speech.

-Now I am part of the Acoustics-in-Production group and interested in psycho-acoustic aspects of sound signals, noise perception, digital communication, and industrial sound design.
+Now I am part of the Acoustics-in-Production group who focus on the psycho-acoustic aspects of sound signals, noise perception, digital communication, and industrial sound design.
+This

 My research focuses on fine phonetic details of the production of rhetorical questions in different contexts and whether the perception of specific cues (identified on the basis of speech